 Pointing out that, besides Lukashenko, there are nearly ten million other people, most of whom do not feel allied with Russia, is a pointless exercise because this is the impression most people get from mainstream Western media.
 Rarely is there focus on what Belarus really is, much less the point that Belarus has had its own unique historical path, much of it, bloody.
 Let me summarise.

 In World War 2, up to 30% of the population perished.
-Earlier, at the beginning of World War 1, the people of Belarusian soil were made homeless and starving by the Russian scorched earth policy in 1914in order to impede the German advance.
-Earlier still, up to 50% died during the Russian retreat in the face of Napoleon in 1812.
+Earlier, at the beginning of World War 1, the people of Belarusian soil were made homeless and starving by the Russian scorched earth policy in 1914 in order to impede the German advance.
+Earlier still, up to 50% died during the Russian retreat and scorched earth policy in the face of Napoleon’s advance in 1812.
 In the Swedish wars of the 18th century, locals died en masse.
 These tragedies happened because they were on the fault-line between invaders from the West and an Eastern Empire where the lives of normal people were merely dispensable cogs in a war machine.

-While the West is focused on the war in Ukraine, the people of Belarus are slowly and imperceptibly shifting Westwards in their unostentatious way.
-Belarus gained its statehood 30 years ago and I have met very few Belarusians who wish to go back to being ruled from the Kremlin.
+While the West is focused on the war in Ukraine, the people of Belarus are slowly and imperceptibly shifting Westwards in their characteristic unostentatious way.
+Belarus gained its statehood 30 years ago and there are few Belarusians who would wish to go back to being ruled from the Kremlin.
 They are becoming increasingly unhappy with Russian influence.
 They fear being pushed into fighting.
 The younger generation, who are more worldly than their elders, have ambitions of a better future, both economically and politically.
 They dream of living in London, New York, Warsaw, Vilnius or Berlin, not Moscow or Saint Petersburg.
 Many have already fled to Western countries as they see no future in a Lukashenko-controlled, and Russian-influenced, Belarus.
 Those who are left accept the situation either willingly or, more commonly, unwillingly.

 However, once Putin announced his support for Lukashenko, the police grew more brutal.
+They stamped out any spontaneous group activity.
 They beat protesters, imprisoning or killing those they saw as a threat.
 The courts were free to condemn people for trivial offences or for no offence at all.
 The huge powerful state machine reacted violently against any show of red and white, the flag of an independent Belarus, which had long been discouraged by the authorities in favour of the official flag colours of Red and green.
 The reaction of the authorities has increased to preposterous proportions.
 They arrested people who wear red and white clothing or hang their red and white cloths to dry in their balconies.
-When we left our homes, we had to check our colours to make sure we weren’t wearing this colour combination.
+When we leave our homes, we have to check our colours to make sure we weren’t wearing this colour combination.
 To do so would attract the attentions of the authorities, risking arrest and fall into the hands of the viscous police.